 - Anticipated impact of the SIG is described (beyond the information exchange and networking at the session).

 - Suggestions as to how you might evaluate success of the SIG in achieving its goals are mentioned (however, a formal evaluation plan is not a required part of the application).

 Submitting an Application

-Applications must be submitted through the online form below.
+Applications must be submitted through the online form (link below).
 Selected SIGs will receive space for the session during the INSAR Annual Meeting program, audio-visual support, and consultation from the SIG Committee and the Student Committee in structuring the session to maximize benefit.

 - SIG Title